 TIP #3: Near Kiddy Land are two spots that are also great to visit too: Oriental Bazaar, which sells nice (cheaper) souvenirs from Tokyo and Heiroku Sushi, an authentic sit down sushi restaurant with a conveyor belt!
 Both great stops if you have the time!

+At number 6 on the Top 10 Places for the Anime fan list, is the famous Tocho.
 Making up a key bit of scenery as an iconic part of the Tokyo city skyline featured in many an anime and manga, the Tocho or formally in English, the Tokyo Metropolitan Government Building (東京都庁舎), houses the entirety of the Tokyo metropolitan government.
-Today, we’re primarily interested in Building #1, which while not as famous as Tokyo Tower, has become an iconic feature of Tokyo’s horizon.
+Today, we’re primarily interested in Building #1.
+While not as famous as Tokyo Tower, Building #1 has become an iconic feature of Tokyo’s horizon.

 Going up to the top of the building on a clear day offers beautiful views of the entire city and Mt.
-Fuji, along with access to various gift shops and cafes to sit down and grab a bite at (though they can be a little pricey).
-Also, for those wondering, it’s completely earthquake safe (I was in it during one and barely noticed it happening; fun times).
-The biggest bonus to the Tocho though (aside from that fact that it’s in Shinjuku (新宿), which also is a host of multiple cool anime-themed sites you might spot while passing)?
-It’s free, so the experience is a win-win.
+Fuji.
+Up top there are various gift shops and cafes to sit down and grab a bite at too.
+(Though to be fair, they can be a little pricey).
+Also, for those wondering, it’s completely earthquake safe.
+(I was in it during one and barely noticed it happening; fun times.)
+The biggest bonus to the Tocho though, is the that fact that it’s in Shinjuku (新宿), which also is a host of multiple cool anime-themed sites that you might spot while passing by on the way to the Tocho.
+A ride up the Tocho is also free, so the experience is a win-win.